RolandLeFranc/PlayReady/Docs/Overview/playreadycontentencryptionoverview.md

 Private key decryption is more intensive computationally, than symmetric decryption; therefore, interpreting the license is computationally intensive.
 Once the license has been properly handled, the symmetric key is decrypted and the content may be decrypted using small and fast algorithms.

-For apps or devices that are resource-constrained, start-up requires significant time and resources.
+For applications or devices that are resource-constrained, start-up requires significant time and resources.
 Once that is complete, however, the resources are freed, decryption may proceed efficiently, and few CPU cycles or system resources are required.